macks22/gmu-dia2/db/docs/duplicate-record-detection.md

 ### Program Officer

 Perform string matching on the SignBlockName tag text.
+We also might consider increasing the confidence score if the two records share a program in common.

 ### Institution